tabularfm/TabularFM/README.md

 `mkdir datasets/kaggle`  *Kaggle datasets*
 `mkdir datasets/gittables` *Gittables datasets*

-* Download the correspindg datasets
+* Download the corresponding datasets

 *If you want to use other datasets, you should clean, transform and generate metadata to be compatible with our framework.*